artalar/act/README.md

 ### React example

-The magic is...
+Here comes the magic...
 You don't need an adapter to use Act in React!
 The built-in [useSyncExternalStore](https://beta.reactjs.org/reference/react/useSyncExternalStore) is the only thing you need.

 [![Edit @artalar/act react](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/artalar-act-react-vyqch1?fontsize=14&hidenavigation=1&theme=dark)